 Took my twins for their birthday, and the food was awful.

-- Merge of topics and sentiments associated to them.
+- Diverse topics and sentiments associated to them in one sentence.

 All the starts and appetizers were incredible and the lasagna was mouth-watering.

-“Incredible” refers to starts and appetizer and “mouth-watering” refers to lasagna.
+'Incredible' refers to starts and appetizer and 'mouth-waterin' refers to lasagna.

 - Correct sentiment assignment based on context